Sierra Madre Oriental

-The Sierra Madre Oriental (/es/) is a mountain range in northeastern Mexico.
+The Sierra Madre Oriental (/es/) is a mountain range located in northeastern Mexico.
 The Sierra Madre Oriental is part of the American Cordillera, a chain of mountain ranges (cordillera) that consists of an almost continuous sequence of mountain ranges that form the western "backbone" of North America, Central America, South America, and Antarctica.

 Setting

 Spanning 1000 km the Sierra Madre Oriental runs from the Rio Grande on the border between Coahuila and Texas south through Nuevo León, southwest Tamaulipas, San Luis Potosí, Querétaro, and Hidalgo to northern Puebla, where it joins with the east-west running Eje Volcánico Transversal of central Mexico.
 The northernmost are the Sierra del Burro and the Sierra del Carmen which reach the border with the United States at the Rio Grande.
 North of the Rio Grande, the range continues northwestward into Texas and beyond as the Davis and Guadalupe Ranges.

 Sierra Madre Oriental in San Pedro Garza Garcia, Nuevo Leon.

 Mexico's Gulf Coastal Plain lies to the east of the range, between the mountains and the Gulf of Mexico coast.
 The Mexican Plateau, which averages 1100 m in elevation, lies between the Sierra Madre Oriental and the Sierra Madre Occidental further west.

 The climate of the Sierra Madre Oriental is drier than the rainforest areas further south.
 The Serranias del Burro in the northern range is much drier, semi-arid to arid, yet annually orographically induces and/or intensifies notably vigorous thunderstorm activity in April and May.
 This small region consistently is a particularly active area for supercells with significantly severe hail and tornadoes, which first form over to just leeward of the mountains then move eastward, sometimes hundreds of kilometres (miles) past the Rio Grande River into Texas.

 The Sierra Madre Oriental in Hidalgo state.